 Residency: University of Miami/Jackson Memorial Hospital, Miami, FL; Chief Resident

-Special Appointments: University of Miami Assistant Professor of Medicine (2007-2011), Co-Director of Internal Medicine Clerkship (2008-2011), 3 George Paff Teaching Awards, Orlando Health Site Director for UCF Internal Medicine Clerkship
+Special Appointments: University of Miami Assistant Professor of Medicine (2007-2011); Co-Director of Internal Medicine Clerkship (2008-2011): 3 George Paff Teaching Awards; Orlando Health Site Director, University of Central Florida College of Medicine Internal Medicine Clerkship

 Orlando Health offers competitive salaries and benefits.

 - Low-cost medical, vision and dental insurance for resident and family